MRtrix3/mrtrix3/docs/reference/commands/mraverageheader.rst

 -  **-padding value**  boundary box padding in voxels.
 Default: 0

 -  **-resolution type** subsampling of template compared to smallest voxel size in any input image.
-Valid options are 'mean': unbiased but loss of resolution for individual images possible, and 'max': smallest voxel size of any input image defines the resolution.
+Valid options are: - 'mean': unbiased but loss of resolution for individual images possible; - 'max': smallest voxel size of any input image defines the resolution.
 Default: mean

 -  **-fill** set the intensity in the first volume of the average space to 1

 Data type options
 ^^^^^^^^^^^^^^^^^